agilesyndrome/blog.agilesyndro.me/content/posts/during-the-maintenance.md

 **Define your tools and your backup tools.** What tools will you use during the upgrade?
 Does _EVERYBODY_ know what these tools are, and have credentials to them?
 How will you page people late in the night?
 What video conference system is the war-room using?
 Where do we keep passwords?
 Keep a single document of tools used and make sure every tool has a backup.
 Communicate changes to that document in a multi-modal format.
 Something will fail you at the worst possible time, if people didn't get the information they need, your upgrade will be what fails.

 **Who is in charge?** In theater, you either report to the technical director or report to the stage manager.
 It's pretty much a decision of "is it on stage" or "off stage."
 You always know who to ask, and nobody else is authorized to make show altering decisions.
 If one of those two decision makers are out, the other person could take over both positions in a pinch.
 Who owns your migration?
 Who is responsible for calling for a roll-back?
 Who calls in the secondaries?
 Who steps in if the director gets sick?
 Who keeps the maintenance window scope in-check?
 Have these discussions, and write down the answers ... and that's the best way to ensure you'll probably never need to use this knowledge.
 Murphy's Law hates a good plan.

+## What's Next

+We're still watching the system to make sure it settles into place nicely.
+All systems look green so far.
+Once we reach the end of this sprint, we'll retro as a team to discuss where we can do better next time.
+Let me reiterate, my company is amazing, and these things never go unheard.
+I am confident next time around will be even better.

 It was a long weekend, and if you're up for [buying me a coffee](https://ko-fi.com/agilesyndrome), I'd be forever grateful.